ternaustralia/aekos-api/aekos-api-serverless/README.md

     yarn # install all dependencies
     npm install --global serverless # install serverless globally

+## Installing NodeJS
+We develop against a specific version of NodeJS (v6.10.3 at the time of writing) because that's what AWS supports.
+The best way to get this specific version of NodeJS is to use [https://github.com/creationix/nvm#install-script](NVM).
+Once you've installed `nvm`, install the specific version of NodeJS with:

+    nvm install 6.10

 ## Deploying

     # TODO add step about creating AWS RDS instance